What is a HMO?

 Licensing - Mandatory Licensing – As the name suggests, this is a mandatory legislation that covers HMOs with 5 or more people sharing facilities.
 This is regulated under the Housing Act 2004 and has been in force since 2006.

 Licensing - Additional Licensing – This is discretionary scheme that is introduced by a local council.
-This scheme covers all other HMOs that are not covered by the Mandatory
+HMOs in the 5 Wards of Arboretum, Bedwardine, Cathedral, St Johns and St Clements, that are not covered by the Mandatory

 Licensing scheme, also including the 2-bed flat example that we mentioned in the HMO definition above.
 Worcester City Council is beginning this scheme on 1 September 2015.